chain4travel/camino-docs/docs/camino-messenger/introduction.md

 The links provided below offer access to the preliminary draft of the protocol definition for Camino Messenger.
 This early version is made available for review and feedback as part of our transparent development process.

+So after going through the technical documentation, ask (if any) questions or provide feedback on [Discord](https://discord.gg/camino).
+Install and tune the [gRPC SDK](https://buf.build/chain4travel/camino-messenger-protocol/sdks/main) to map the messages for onboarding, searching, and validating offers.

 :::